 - In our tri-level facility, we house lab and equipment for aquatic research, advanced microscopy and materials characterization and environmental genomics.

 - More information on our core facilities can be found at www.uwindsor.ca/glier/facilities

 Research at GLIER

-- A Fellow in the Royal Society of Canada
+- Include a Fellow in the Royal Society of Canada.